11 June Social Media Post Ideas for Veterinary Clinics

 3. Pet Travel Tips for Summer

-Travel is big in summer—and so is the need for planning ahead.
+Travel is big in summer, and so is the need for planning ahead.
 Encourage clients to book travel-related appointments early, like health certificates and vaccine updates, so they’re ready to go when vacation calls.
-Perhaps try creating a travel checklist, like the one shared here.
+Perhaps try creating a travel checklist, as the one shared here.

 Video idea: A behind-the-scenes clip showing what goes into prepping a pet for travel—like a checklist or a quick health exam.